walkerchi/walkerchi.github.io/source/about/index.md

 </style>

   <div class="content">
-    <h1>Hello</h1>
+    <h1>Hello &#x1F917</h1>
-    <p>My name is Mingyuan Chi, but you can also call me Walker.
+    <p>My name is Mingyuan Chi, but you can also call me Walker.</p>

-    I specialize as an interdisciplinary researcher and engineer, with a strong background in computer science, machine learning, computational physics, robotics, and finance.
-My technical skills include proficiency in Python, C++, and JavaScript, as well as fluency in Julia, Rust, and Matlab.
+    <p>I specialize as an interdisciplinary researcher and engineer, with a strong background in computer science, machine learning, computational physics, robotics, and finance.
+My technical skills include proficiency in Python, C++, and JavaScript, as well as fluency in Julia, Rust, and Matlab.</p>

-    I am passionate about leveraging my diverse skill set and knowledge base to solve complex problems and make meaningful contributions to my field.
+    <p>I am passionate about leveraging my diverse skill set and knowledge base to solve complex problems and make meaningful contributions to my field.
 I look forward to exploring new opportunities and collaborating with other professionals who share my interests and passion.</p>
   </div>
   <div class="timeline">
     <div class="timeline-item" id="item1">